 The Altimeter study asked the question, “what is the primary goal of your digital content marketing strategy?” and I was somewhat surprised at the percent distribution of the answers:

 - 16% Provide customers with helpful information

 - 28% To position the brand as thought leaders

 I have to admit that I was somewhat surprised by these answers.
 I would have thought that data driven marketing or defining content marketing strategy goals would have been more focused on sales enablement and lead generation.
 Part of me suspects that the respondents worked in diverse job functions, ranging from public relations to marketing.

 It would makes sense that PR teams would focus more on brand awareness goals more so than leads or sales.

-One thing that stood out to me was the content marketing strategy goal of providing customers with helpful information.
+One thing that stood out to me was the data-driven content marketing strategy goal of providing customers with helpful information.
 And if you think about it closely, it makes perfect sense.

 I am also surprised that supporting sales was so low.
 I have worked with several sales teams over the years and one thing is consistent.
 They are starving for more thought leadership content that they can use to share on their social media channels and for other social selling initiatives.

 This should be a priority for content marketing teams as it aligns directly to substantiating an ROI metric.

 The good news with all this data and the Altimeter report in general is that marketers and business leaders are at least documenting their content marketing strategy goals and aligning them to both financial and non-financial metrics.
 This is a start.